The Ultimate Bali Travel Guide for 2023

 Bingin Beach has unrivaled views of the Indian Ocean and fabulous waves that make it one of the most demanded surfing spots in Bali and the world.
 I recommend posting up at Kelly’s Warung for a perfect beach day.

-The new Omnia Bali Dayclub by Hakkasan Group is an extravagant, luxurious day club perched on the limestone cliffs of the Bukit Peninsula in Uluwatu.
-It’s the first adults-only day club to hit the island, and features a swim up bar, a delicious restaurant, and VIP cabanas with their own glittering plunge pools.
+The beautiful Savaya is perched on the limestone cliffs of the Bukit Peninsula in Uluwatu.
+It features a swim up bar, a delicious restaurant, and VIP cabanas with their own glittering plunge pools.
 It’s the perfect place for a group of friends to spend the day.

 Where to eat + drink in Uluwatu: